DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-motorboards/IBT_2-motor-board-setup.rst

 Please see `Important Notes on Current Sensing (IBT_2)`_.

-TODO: Fritzing image of 2 ibt 2 boards here
+..
+TODO:: Fritzing image of 2 ibt 2 boards here

 Use the following diagrams to connect pins from the Arduino Mega to the IBT_2 for your MAIN track: